pkasprzak9/connect_four/README.md

 Follow the on-screen instructions to play the game.

+## Bugs to be Fixed

+- Currently, no bugs have been identified.

 ## To-Do

 - Implement a feature to play against the computer (AI).